soto-project/soto/README.md

 1. [soto-core](https://github.com/soto-project/soto-core) which does all the core request encoding and signing, response decoding and error handling.
 2. The service [api files](https://github.com/soto-project/soto/tree/main/Sources/Soto/Services) which define the individual AWS services and their commands with their input and output structures.
 3. The [CodeGenerator](https://github.com/soto-project/soto/tree/main/CodeGenerator) which builds the service api files from the [JSON model](https://github.com/soto-project/soto/tree/main/models/apis) files supplied by Amazon.

+## Version 5 documentation

+If you are looking for documentation for the version 5 beta of Soto.
+You will find it [here](https://github.com/soto-project/soto/tree/5.x.x-docs).

 ## Installation